skx/closure-based-brainfuck-vm/README.md

 The functions each do their thing, and bump the IP to move to the next instruction.

-* NOTE
+* **NOTE**
-  * To handle loops we use a parallel input which is sub-optimal, but we live with it for the purposes of simplicity.
+  * We kind cheat when it comes to STDOUT writing - we buffer output until we see a newline.
+  * This boosts the mandelbrot benchmark by about five seconds.
+  * I think it's a legitimate optimization, but it might be that you disagree.